 Other than as set forth above, the Company is not currently involved in any legal proceedings.
 However, from time to time we may become involved in various legal proceedings that arise in the ordinary course of business, including actions related to our intellectual property.
-Although the outcomes of these legal proceedings cannot be predicted with certainty, we are currently not aware of any such legal proceedings that arise in the ordinary course of business related to our intellectual property.
-Although the outcomes of these legal proceedings cannot be predicted with certainty, we are currently not aware of any such legal proceedings cannot be predicted with certainty, we are currently not aware of any such legal proceedings or claims that we believe, either individually or in the aggregate, will have a material adverse effect on our business, financial condition or results of operations.
+Although the outcomes of these legal proceedings cannot be predicted with certainty, we are currently not aware of any such legal proceedings that arise in the ordinary course of business, including actions related to our intellectual property.
+Although the outcomes of these legal proceedings cannot be predicted with certainty, we are currently not aware of any such legal proceedings or claims that we believe, either individually or in the aggregate, will have a material adverse effect on our business, financial condition or results of operations.